 I’m Delfina Hoxha.
-My name means dolphin (among other things).
-I live in Tirana, Albania and I write.
+My name means dolphin in Albanian (among other things).
+I live in Vienna, Austria and I write.

-A monthly publication and a website you’re meant to explore as if you’re diving into it.
+A monthly-ish publication and a website you’re meant to explore as if you’re diving into it

-A lot of people like starting from the first article and working their way up, reading the blog like a book.
+A lot of people like starting from the first article and working their way up, reading The Inner Dolphin like a book.
+Some readers prefer sticking to a category (like this one).
+Some like to be surprised.
+Whatever floats your boat!

 I also have a podcast